 We all know by now the pandemic has changed the way we live, work and play.
-What we don’t know is what the future will bring just that we have to be ready to adapt.
-With offices, gyms, restaurants and more changing the way they operate every day we have to be prepared for anything, and one way we can do that is to make our homes more live-able since we spend so much more time in them.
+What we don’t know is what the future will bring, just that we have to be ready to adapt.
+With offices, gyms, restaurants and more changing the way they operate every day, we have to be prepared for anything.
+One way we can do that is to make our homes more liveable, since we spend so much more time in them.

 Organize and style your home office

 If you’re like me and you had to transition from working in an office to working at home, you know the importance of having everything you need to get the job done.
 One tip to make the area somewhere you actually enjoy spending 8+ hours a day; choose a space in your home that’s quiet and free of distractions.
 This can be challenging in small spaces like my one-bedroom apartment so I made sure I cannot see the TV or living room which especially helps when my partner is home during the day.
 Pick an area that gets good light, or at least one window pointed towards you.
 A functional desk can make or break your productivity so something with good space for your computer, office supply storage as well some of your favourite decor is important.
 Comfort is key so choose a good chair.
 Consider the height of your chair and desk, and how your posture will be in front of your computer.
 You want your shoulders to be relaxed and avoid tilting your head too far up or down.
 Hide the cords and mess, there have been studies done about the link between procrastination and clutter, so get rid of what you don’t need to make your home more live-able.

 Achieve a kid-friendly space